 Lack of Control Over Institutional Investment Funds and Other Portfolio Investments.
 Once the Advisor or RREEF has selected an Institutional Investment Fund, Private REIT, Public REIT, or Other Public Investment Vehicle (each, an "Underlying Fund" and together, the "Underlying Funds") for investment by the Fund, the Advisor and RREEF will have no control over the investment decisions made by any such Underlying Fund.
 Although the Fund and the Advisor or RREEF will evaluate regularly each Underlying Fund and its manager to determine whether their respective investment programs are consistent with the Fund's investment objective, the Advisor and RREEF will not have any control over the investments made by any Underlying Fund.
 Even though the Underlying Funds are subject to certain constraints, the managers may change aspects of their investment strategies.
 The managers may do so at any time (for example, such change may occur immediately after providing the Advisor with the quarterly unaudited financial information for an Institutional Investment Fund).
 The Advisor or RREEF may reallocate the Fund's investments among the Underlying Funds, but the Advisor's ability to do so may be constrained by the withdrawal limitations imposed by certain of the Underlying Funds, which may prevent the Fund from reacting rapidly to market changes should an Underlying Fund fail to effect portfolio changes consistent with such market changes and the demands of the Advisor.
-Such withdrawal limitations may also restrict the Advisor and RREEF will be dependent on information provided by the Underlying Fund, including quarterly unaudited financial statements, which if inaccurate could adversely affect the Advisor's or RREEF's ability to manage the Fund's investment portfolio in accordance with its investment objectives.
+Such withdrawal limitations may also restrict the Advisor's ability to terminate investments in Underlying Funds that are poorly performing or have otherwise had adverse changes.
+The Advisor and RREEF will be dependent on information provided by the Underlying Fund, including quarterly unaudited financial statements, which if inaccurate could adversely affect the Advisor's or RREEF's ability to manage the Fund's investment portfolio in accordance with its investment objectives.

 Leveraging Risk.
 The use of leverage, such as borrowing money to purchase securities or otherwise invest the Fund's assets, will cause the Fund to incur additional expenses and may significantly magnify the Fund's losses in the event of adverse performance of the Fund's underlying investments.
 In addition to any borrowing utilized by the Fund, the Underlying Funds in which the Fund invests may utilize leverage, subject to the limitations of their charters and operative documents.
 Leverage by Underlying Funds and/or the Fund has the effect of potentially increasing losses.
-In addition, interest rates (including benchmarks like SOFR and the spreads to such benchmarks charged by lenders) are highly sensitive to external factors outside a borrower's control, including general and local economic conditions (such as inflation, recession, money supply and unemployment) and the monetary and fiscal policies of various governmental agencies such as the Federal Reserve Board.
+In addition, interest rates (including benchmarks like Secured Overnight Financing Rate ("SOFR") and the spreads to such benchmarks charged by lenders) are highly sensitive to external factors outside a borrower's control, including general and local economic conditions (such as inflation, recession, money supply and unemployment) and the monetary and fiscal policies of various governmental agencies such as the Federal Reserve Board.
 During periods of increased interest rates, borrowing costs of the Fund will likely increase and may adversely affect the Fund's performance.